-Common Shares Offered:

-1,423,553 outstanding BioTime common shares and 649,998 common shares issuable upon the exercise of the Investor Warrants are being offered by the selling security holders.

-$172,\!533$ outstanding BioTime common shares are being offered by our subsidiary LifeMap Sciences.
+Common Shares Offered 1,423,553 outstanding BioTime common shares and 649,998 common shares issuable upon the exercise of the Investor Warrants are being offered by the selling security holders.
+172,533 outstanding BioTime common shares are being offered by our subsidiary LifeMap Sciences.
 1,286,174 outstanding BioTime common shares are being offered by our subsidiary OncoCyte.

-649,998 Investor Warrants are being offered by Romulus as one of the selling security holders.

-57,932,220 shares as of June 27, 2013.
+Warrants Offered 649,998 Investor Warrants are being offered by Romulus as one of the selling security holders.
+Common Shares Outstanding 54,912,793 shares as of March 28, 2013, which does not include 810,000 shares issued to Romulus under the Romulus Agreement after that date.

+How to Exercise Investor Warrants
-• The Investor Warrants are evidenced by warrant certificates.

-- Warrants may be exercised by completing the purchase form on the back of the warrant certificate and delivering it, together with payment of the exercise price, to BioTime, Inc., 1301 Harbor Bay Parkway, Suite 100, Alameda, California 94502; Attention: Chief Financial Officer. - Payment of the exercise price of the Investor Warrants must be made in by personal check or bank cashier's check or by wire transfer.
+- The Investor Warrants are evidenced by warrant certificates. - · Warrants may be exercised by completing the purchase form on the back of the warrant certificate and delivering it, together with payment of the exercise price, to BioTime, Inc., 1301 Harbor Bay Parkway, Suite 100, Alameda, California 94502; Attention: Chief Financial Officer. - · Payment of the exercise price of the Investor Warrants must be made in by personal check or bank cashier's check or by wire transfer.